Vlietland-College/Rowizer/README.md

 Rowizer:
 - Shows only relevant information[^1] - no endless lists of changes.
 - Highlights new changes (made after 8AM)
+- Automatically fetches new changes from Zermelo

 [^1]:  Cluster changes are currently always shown, in the future only relevant changes will appear.
+Eg: If entl4 with students X and Y is cancelled but biol1 (taken by student X) and ges2 (student Y) are moved to that period, the entl4 cancellation will not be shown - all students know where they have to go.

 ![Screenshot of a live Rowizer example](/assets/img/example.png)